 Talk to our expert

-The PGS data library offers six 3D GeoStreamer surveys and over 12 000 line km of 2D data for Côte d'Ivoire.
-Our new MegaSurvey (gray outline and GeoStreamer surveys up to 2015) enables the evaluation of the Western Ivorian basin in a regional 3D context, providing an excellent overview of all play types over available acreage.
+The PGS data library offers seven 3D GeoStreamer surveys and over 12 000 line km of 2D data for Côte d'Ivoire.
+Our new MegaSurvey (gray outline and GeoStreamer surveys up to 2018) enables the evaluation of the Western Ivorian Basin in a regional 3D context, providing an excellent overview of all play types over available acreage.
 The data in this case study is from within the orange outline and was reprocessed in 2018 using advanced velocity model building tools.

 Late Cretaceous (Maastrichtian) and Paleocene channel and canyon systems (yellow ellipses) impact the seismic characterization of older Late Cretaceous prospective channel and fan systems in deepwater Côte d’Ivoire.
 Intra-channel heterogeneity affects amplitude fidelity and causes uncertainty for the prospective targets in the underlying older channel and fan systems.
 No wells have been drilled in deepwater Côte d’Ivoire, however with modern regional datasets available, the complex sediment provenance is becoming more understood.